jameycribbs/hare/README.md

 ====

 Hare is a pure Go database management system that stores each table as a text file of line-delimited JSON.
+Each line of JSON represents a record.
 It is a good fit for applications that require a simple embedded DBMS.

 ## Table of Contents